Representing the interests and promoting the specialty of Emergency Nursing.

 To enhance networking among local and overseas healthcare workers and the community so as to facilitate exchange of information, support and recognition for emergency nursing.

-The Chapter has made several achievements for the past 23 years.
+The Chapter has made several achievements for the past 30 years.
 It started off by just organizing talks, workshops and seminars.
 Then it diversified into organizing educational tours for nurses and public forums as a service for the community.
-For the past 10 years the Chapter has embarked upon networking with emergency nurses of other countries such as Malaysia, Brunei, Hong Kong, Taiwan, Philippines, UK and USA.
+The Chapter has embarked upon networking with emergency nurses of other countries such as Malaysia, Brunei, Hong Kong, Taiwan, Philippines, UK and USA.

 Since 2002, the Chapter was actively involved in the Annual Scientific Meeting by the Society of Emergency Medicine in Singapore.